806.8 Storm Water Pollution Prevention Plan (SWPPP)

 Although diamond grinding, grooving, and other pavement surface and bridge deck treatments are not land disturbance activities, the fine material that is removed from the driving surface will become suspended in discharge water and has the potential to contaminate nearby streams if not sufficiently managed.
 The following shall be considered the minimum requirements for performing this work within the project limits in addition to Sec 622 and EPG 622.2.1 Construction Inspection for Diamond Grinding of Existing Portland Cement Concrete Pavement.

 The contractor shall submit to the engineer for approval in writing prior to the pre-construction conference, the best management practices (BMPs) to be used to protect the environment, including the method of disposal whether on right of way or off-site.
 Dispersal of diamond grinding residue on the right of way, where allowed, is the contractor's choice versus tanking and disposal.
-Therefore, all straw bales and other BMPs shall be at the contractor's expense.
+Therefore, all BMPs necessary for protection of drainage outlets will be incidental to the diamond grinding operation.
 See EPG 806.8.6.4.11 Straw Bales for more information about using straw bales as BMPs.

 Prior to starting work, concrete slurry or residue “no discharge zones” will be identified by the engineer with respect to the contractor’s approved BMP and residue disposal plan.
 Special provisions and restrictions will apply when operating in proximity to streams, wetlands, sensitive species habitat and in karst (landscapes with caves) and groundwater recharge areas.